Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 Serving Suggestions

-Serve cilantro coconut chutney at room temperature for the best taste.
+Serve the cilantro coconut chutney at room temperature for optimal flavor.

-You can serve it with Idli, Rava Idli, Dosa, Paniyaram, Uttapam, Vada, etc. Sambar Rice or Rasam rice and this chutney are a great combination too.
+You can serve it with Idli, Rava Idli, Dosa, Paniyaram, Uttapam, Vada, etc. Sambar Rice or Rasam rice, and this chutney are a great combination.

 It also goes well with Besan Chilla, Pesarattu, or Moong Dal Chilla.